mb2o/docs/start/libraries.md

 	Loader::register('path/to/package/root');

-Once a directory has been registered, the Laravel auto-loader will search the directory for classes in exactly the same way it searches the **models** and **libraries** directories.
+Once a directory has been registered, the Laravel auto-loader will search the directory for classes in exactly the same way it searches the application **models** and **libraries** directories.